-Is the Acatenango hike top of your Guatemala to-do list?
+Is the Acatenango Volcano hike top of your Guatemala to-do list?
 If you are planning a trip to Guatemala you need to hike a volcano(or two).
 Whether you choose the Acatenango hike, Fuego or Pacaya is really going to depend on your personal level of fitness.

 Did You Get Travel Insurance Yet?

-What does the Acatenango Volcano hike involve
+What does the Volcan Acatenango hike involve

-- Hiking Acatenango volcano (of course)
+• Hiking Acatenango Volcano (of course)

-- Setting up camp
+• Setting up camp

-- Relaxing for the evening.
+• Relaxing for the evening.
 Unless you decide that’s not enough adventure for you in which case …

-- Hiking down and then up again to camp for the night (only if you choose to hike to Fuego)
+• Hiking down and then up again to camp for the night (only if you choose to hike to Fuego)

 Think this sounds tough?
 It is!

-- Elevation
+• Elevation

-Volcan Acatenango Guatemala (13,044ft / 3,976m)
+Volcan Acatenango Elevation (13,044ft / 3,976m)

-Volcan Fuego Guatemala (12,342ft / 3,763m) - Last major eruption
+Volcan Fuego Elevation (12,342ft / 3,763m)

 Acatenango Tour – choosing a tour company

-Having spent a lot of time in Antigua, and having spoken to a lot of people about their Acatenango tour experiences, the only tour company I would recommend is OX Expeditions.
-Yes, they are more expensive, and yes they did give me this tour free.
-BUT you get what you pay for and believe me you do not want to find yourself in a bad situation hiking Acatenango volcano with a below standard tour company.
+BUT you get what you pay for and believe me you do not want to find yourself in a bad situation hiking Acatenango Volcano with a below-standard tour company.
 6 people died up there the weekend before I arrived in Guatemala and it could have been prevented.
 OX guides are trained to handle an emergency situation, they have the correct equipment and will make sure you do too, but best of all the food is good…

 Honestly, it’s the number one complaint about other tour companies, that and people getting lost!